isomerpages/nlb-mobile-guide/_get-started-with/emagazines-and-enewspapers.md

 </div>

 <input id="sph2" type="checkbox">
-<label for="sph2">Which SPH newspapers can I access from NLB’s website?
+<label for="sph2">Which SPH Media newspapers can I access from NLB’s website?
 Are these the current issues?
 Can I read past issues too? </label>
 <div class="new-accordion-content">
 	<p>You can read the current issues of:</p>
 	  <ol>